This accessibility statement applies to the Lawley and Overdale Parish Council (LOPC) website, on the https://lawleyoverdale-pc.gov.uk/ domain.

 Our forms are built and hosted through third party software and ‘skinned’ to look like our website.

 We’ve assessed the cost of fixing the issues with Full Council meeting minutes and papers, and with interactive tools.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will make another assessment in September 2021.
+However, all meeting minutes published from now on use a new, accessible template.

 Content that’s not within the scope of the accessibility regulations